dev-protocol/DIPs/DIPS/dip-55.md

 ## Paragraph Summary

 This DIP proposes to set a limit per block on a withdrawable amount for creator rewards.
 The limit is equal to the withdrawable amount assuming that
-_"the value of multiplied the balance of DEV in the liquidity pools of the exchange protocols by the following values; 12, flatness, and the value of subtracted the ratio of DEV to ETH in the liquidity pools from 1"_ is staked.
+_"the value of multiplied the balance of DEV in the liquidity pools of the exchange protocols by the following values; 12, staking flatness, and the value of subtracted the ratio of DEV to ETH in the liquidity pools from 1"_ is staked.

 The liquidity pool used as the basis for the calculation will be the DEV:ETH pool on Uniswap, but this selection process can be managed by governance in the future.